A tea blog about tea blogging.

 How many you, by a show of hands, read tea blogs?
 One, two, three, four, five, six, seven.
 Can you shout out a couple names of those tea blogs?
 Throw them at me, any names.
 What tea blogs do you read?
 Ok, Teacup of Life yeah, yeah.
 The Tea Stylist yeah.
 Ok, cool, cool awesome!
 So there we go.
 There are a lot of tea blogs out there and today I hope to cover a few reasons why you should be listening to and reading tea blogs.

 Some of the main reasons I just want you to keep remembering as I'm giving this speech are that tea blogs serve to educate.
 Tea blogs serve to give you an idea of what to purchase.
-And tea blogs serve.... here we go this little bottom screen here... tea blogs are great tool for you the customer to help educate and advise on purchasing decisions and they open a window of opportunity for everyone.
-By everyone I mean tea blogs are great for you the consumer who is going to be purchasing or making a purchase of tea and they're for people such as tea vendors because a lot of the time to get rankings in Google search to make sure that when you type in "Tea Store Toronto" to make sure you're at the top of the list you need certain Google analytics, certain ratings, and a lot of that is derived from content and tea blogs are a form of content.
+And tea blogs serve.... here we go this little bottom screen here... tea blogs are a great tool for you the customer to help educate and advise on purchasing decisions and they open a window of opportunity for everyone.
+By everyone I mean tea blogs are great for you the consumer who is going to be purchasing or making a purchase of tea and they're for people such as tea vendors because a lot of the time to get rankings in Google search to make sure that when you type in "Tea Store Toronto" to make sure you're at the top of the list you need certain Google Analytics, certain ratings, and a lot of that is derived from content and tea blogs are a form of content.
 But today I'm going to explain that they are not the only form of content.
 The written word is not the only form of content that we now have.

 So a lot of tea blogs out there, such as mine, are not written.
-But written is surely one way that tea vendors can use to make sure that they are noticed, that more people come to their site, and that they make more purchases, and that they survive one to two years of business and not fold like me.
+But writing is surely one way that tea vendors can use to make sure that they are noticed, that more people come to their site, and that they make more purchases, and that they survive one to two years of business and not fold like me.
 I had a business a couple years ago that utterly and totally collapsed.
-I learnt a lot.
+I learned a lot.
 Opening a business is very expensive as it turns out.

 So yeah, so welcome to the World Tea Blog-Cast.
 That's what we're calling today.
 We will be discussing "what is a tea blog and will it hurt me?"
 No, it won't.
 Tea blogs are full of a great wealth and great information.
 But some are not.
 We will get into that a bit later.
 Some podcast, some blogs, some videos...not that I'm going to link to them because I don't want to bad mouth any companies or any people so not going to do that.
 I'm going to promote some.
 But I'm not going to badmouth any, but some are out there that serve to detract from the community as a whole.
 Some topics that are well contested within the industry and among blog writers and video producers (content producers) is ...for example how many types of tea are there?
 There's a lot discussion.
 Is there eight?
 Is there six?
 There is six by the way.
 But some blogs will write that there is eight.
 So blog and podcasts and videos.... we all serve to disseminate knowledge and information and so we are very helpful to the community in that regard.